 The USCIS, in most cases, will accept a photocopy of your green card but may ask for the original if there’s an error on the card.

-If your green card was lost, stolen, or destroyed you have a couple different options.
+If your green card was lost, stolen, or destroyed you have a couple of different options.
 You can send the USCIS a copy of the front and back of your card, or you can send in another government-issued form of identification.
 That government ID needs to contain your name, date of birth, photograph, and signature.
 For example, a passport, driver’s license, or military identification.

 If your card has an error due to a mistake by the Department of Homeland Security or the USCIS you must send the ORIGINAL green card with the error on it.
 You must also include documents that show the correct information.
 According to the USCIS, this could be a court order reflecting your name, your marriage certificate, divorce decree, birth certificate, adoption decree, passport, or other court documents.